awslabs/mountpoint-s3-csi-driver/docs/INSTALL.md

 > [!IMPORTANT]
 > When upgrading the CSI Driver, existing [Mountpoint Pods](ARCHITECTURE.md#the-mounter-component--mountpoint-pod-aws-s3-csi-mounter) remain unchanged to avoid disrupting your active workloads.
 New Mountpoint Pods with the updated version are created only when workload pods are started or restarted.

+> [!NOTE]
+> If you install the driver into any namespace other than `kube-system`, you must restrict that namespace to cluster administrators only.
+Do not grant untrusted users access to the driver namespace.

 #### Amazon EKS managed add-on

 See [the Amazon EKS guide](https://docs.aws.amazon.com/eks/latest/userguide/s3-csi.html) for more details on installing the Amazon EKS managed add-on of Mountpoint for Amazon S3 CSI Driver.